acehoss/rnsh/README.md

 releases.
 Use at your own peril!

 ## Recent Changes
+### v0.0.12
+- Remove service name from RNS destination aspects.
+Service name now selects a suffix for the identity file and should only be supplied on the listener.
+The initiator only needs the destination hash of the listener to connect.
+- Show a spinner during link establishment on tty sessions
+- Attempt to catch and beautify exceptions on initiator

 ### v0.0.11
 - Event loop bursting improves throughput and CPU utilization on both listener and initiator.